auth0/docs/articles/client-platforms/jquery/02-custom-login.md

   pkgType: 'js'
 }) %>

 In the [previous step](/quickstart/spa/jquery/01-login), you enabled login with the Auth0 Lock widget.
-You can also build your application with a custom design without using Lock by including the [Auth0.js library](https://github.com/auth0/auth0.js).
+You can also build your application with a custom design without using Lock by including the [Auth0.js library](/libraries/auth0js).
+In this case we will use Auth0's CDN (you can also use npm or bower for the same purpose).

 ## Custom Login